braph-software/BRAPH-2/tutorials/data/tut_gr_fun/readme.md

 > 	**b** In this subject GUI, it is possible to view and edit the metadata of the subject (ID, label, notes), its variables of interest (in this case, age and sex), and the functional values.

-## Preparation of the Data to be Imported  [⬆](#Table-of-Contents)
+## Preparation of the Data to Be Imported  [⬆](#Table-of-Contents)

-To be able to import functional data into BRAPH 2.0, you need to include the functional values in a separate file for each subject in excel or text format.
+To be able to import functional data into BRAPH 2, you need to include the functional values in a separate file for each subject in excel or text format.
 Below you can see how this file should look like.